aukedejong/lovelace-windrose-card/README.md

 |------------|:------:|:-------:|:--------:|------------------------------|
 | from_value | number |         |    x     | Start speed of a speed range |
 | color      | string |         |    x     | Color CSS value              |

+### Cardinal direction letters

+Configuration property: cardinal_direction_letters

+The property is used to configure what is displayed on the windrose.
+It is not used to parse sensor states.
+The direction_letters property is used for that.

+- Version 1.10.0 and earlier:

+  Only four letters are allowed.
+One letter for every direction in this order: north, east, south, west.
+  Default value is NESW.

+- Version 1.11.0 and later:

+  New options:
+    - Comma seperaated list, for example:
+      ```yaml
+      cardinal_direction_letters: North,East,South,West
+      ```
+    - Empty string, to hide the labels.
+      ```yaml
+      cardinal_direction_letters: ''
+      ```

 ### Object current_direction